king159/ureca/readme.md

 the computer chess engine.
 We first label 6 million distinct positions of games from [ChessBase 16](https://shop.chessbase.com/en/products/chessbase_16_mega_package?ref=RF191-8I2RXB2L67) and labeled by
 [Stockfish 13](https://stockfishchess.org/blog/2021/stockfish-13/).
-Based on different point of views of the same position, we train autoencoder classifier with the 1-D vector which represents the position of the pieces, convolutional neural network with considering the position as an 8x8 image with multiple channels, and a neural network classifier from hand-craft features to classify the positions.
+Based on different point of views of the same chess position, we train autoencoder classifier with the 1-D vector which represents the position of the pieces, convolutional neural network with considering the position as an 8x8 image with multiple channels, and a neural network classifier from hand-craft features to classify the positions.
-Our best neural networks get more than 90% top-2 accuracy in this supervised 7-class classification task.
+Our best neural network gets more than 90% top-2 accuracy in this supervised 7-class classification task.

 ## Poster